-- 1. Femoral artery selection for introduction of the introduction system(s) - 2.
-Angulation of aorta, aneurysm and iliac arteries and after manipulation of the gray positioner.

-- 3. Quality of the proximal and distal fixation sites - 4.
+- 1. Femoral artery selection for introduction of the delivery system(s) - 2.
+Angulation of aorta, aneurysm and iliac arteries - 3.
+Quality of the proximal and distal fixation sites - 4.
 Diameters of proximal and distal fixation sites and distal iliac arteries - 5.
 Length of proximal and distal fixation sites